BitEscrow/escrow-sdk/docs/data/account.md

 interface AccountData {
-  account_hash : string   // A hash digest of the original account request. account_id   : string   // The hash identifier for the data record. created_at   : number   // The UTC timestamp when the record was created. created_sig  : string   // A signature from the server_pk, signing the account id. deposit_addr : string   // The multi-sig bitcoin address for the deposit account. deposit_pk   : string   // The public key of the user making the deposit. locktime     : number   // The amount of time (in seconds) to lock the deposit. network      : Network  // The block-chain network to use for this account. return_addr  : string   // The return address to use when closing the account. server_pk    : string   // The public key of the escrow server hosting the account. server_tkn   : string   // Crypto-graphic data to use when creating a covenant.
+  account_hash : string   // A hash digest of the original account request. account_id   : string   // The hash identifier for the data record. agent_pk     : string   // The public key of the escrow server hosting the account. agent_tkn    : string   // Crypto-graphic data to use when creating a covenant. created_at   : number   // The UTC timestamp when the record was created. created_sig  : string   // A signature from the server_pk, signing the account id. deposit_addr : string   // The multi-sig bitcoin address for the deposit account. deposit_pk   : string   // The public key of the user making the deposit. locktime     : number   // The amount of time (in seconds) to lock the deposit. network      : ChainNetwork  // The block-chain network to use for this account. return_addr  : string   // The return address to use when closing the account.
 }
 ```